austingibb/aarg_meta/v1,0,0/0meta.md

 ## Overview

 This document establishes the **structural and versioning framework** for aarg.v1,0,0.
 The **aarg system** is a **hierarchically organized, version-controlled model** designed to facilitate the structured development of inventions, prototypes, projects, goals, research, and supporting resources.
-This system ensures **scalability, maintainability, and semantic clarity** across all structured components.
+This system ensures **scalability, maintainability, and clarity** across all structured components and how they work together.

 ## Versioning System